-The Community Support Representative (Trust and Safety Lead) is part of the Community Management Team at Strava.
-This team is responsible for handling inquiries and feedback from all Strava members, while this particular position will focus primary on responding to sensitive community issues.
-The Trust and Safety Lead will also collaborate with Community Management leadership, the Data Protection Officer and in-house legal team to build and enforce policy around these difficult situations.
+The Trust and Safety Support Manager is part of the Community Management Team at Strava, which is responsible for handling inquiries and feedback from Strava members.
+This position will work closely with the Community Management leadership team, Legal Counsel, and the Data Protection Officer, to build and enforce policy around sensitive topics facing our community.

-- De-escalate high touch and/or sensitive safety situations with empathy and action-oriented support.
+- De-escalate sensitive safety situations and/or situations where community standards aren’t upheld with empathy and action-oriented support.

 - Work with the members of the community team to advocate for users in each market for their safety, customer support and other community needs.

-- Ability to maintain high levels of confidentiality while performing investigations.
+- Maintaining high levels of confidentiality while performing investigations

 Strava is an equal opportunity employer.
 In keeping with the values of Strava, we make all employment decisions including hiring, evaluation, termination, promotional and training opportunities, without regard to race, religion, color, sex, age, national origin, ancestry, sexual orientation, physical handicap, mental disability, medical condition, disability, gender or identity or expression, pregnancy or pregnancy-related condition, marital status, height and/or weight.